pypa/pipx/docs/how-to/configure-paths.md

 Default global paths are `/usr/local/bin` for binaries, `/usr/local/share/man` for man pages, and `/opt/pipx` for virtual environments.
 Override them with `PIPX_GLOBAL_BIN_DIR`, `PIPX_GLOBAL_MAN_DIR`, and `PIPX_GLOBAL_HOME`.
 Run `sudo pipx ensurepath --global` to add the global binary directory to the system `PATH`.
+On Linux, this writes `/etc/profile.d/pipx.sh`.
+On macOS, it writes `/etc/paths.d/pipx`.

 The `--global` flag is not supported on Windows.